 160MHz vs. 160Mhz (80+80)

-The RAX200 is more of a real Wi-Fi 6 router supporting the true 160MHz channel width.
-The RAX120 is somewhat a compatible Wi-Fi 6 router — its 160MHz channel is the combination of two 80MHz channels (80+80).
+The RAX200 is more of an actual Wi-Fi 6 router supporting the true 160MHz channel width.
+The RAX120 is somewhat a compatible Wi-Fi 6 router — its 160MHz channel combines two 80MHz channels (80+80).

 On the other hand, the RAX120 works better with legacy clients, even when you set it to work in the 160Mhz (80+80) mode, but then it would deliver slower speeds to Wi-Fi 6 clients.
 In other words, the RAX120 doesn’t have a pure 160MHz-only mode.